zirpo/auto-blogger-repo/memory-bank/activeContext.md

 ## Current Work Focus
 - The immediate focus is on understanding the existing codebase and establishing a baseline for future development.
 - This involves reviewing all existing files and documenting the project structure and technologies.
-- Implementing visual and structural enhancements as per "Change Request: BLOG-01".
+- Implementing visual and structural enhancements as per "Change Request: BLOG-01" and "Change Request: BLOG-02".

 ## Recent Changes
 - The memory bank has just been initialized.